appveyor/website/src/docs/server/index.md

 ## Introduction

 **AppVeyor Server** is a downloadable version of hosted AppVeyor CI service that can be installed on your own server.
-AppVeyor Server can be installed on **Windows**, **Linux** and **macOS** (coming soon) and it's integrated with popular source control providers such GitHub, Bitbucket, GitLab, Azure DevOps or generic Git/Mercurial/SVN repo.
-Out-of-the-box AppVeyor is able to run builds as processes, inside Docker containers or Hyper-V/Azure/GCE/AWS virtual machines.
-With affordable cloud-friendly licensing AppVeyor Server can be scaled from a simple build server for your team to a powerful multi-cloud CI/CD solution for your entire organization.
+AppVeyor Server can be installed on **Windows**, **Linux** and **macOS** (coming soon) and is integrated with popular source control providers such as GitHub, Bitbucket, GitLab, Azure DevOps or generic Git/Mercurial/SVN repo.
+Out-of-the-box AppVeyor is able to run builds as processes, or inside Docker containers or Hyper-V/Azure/GCE/AWS virtual machines.
+With affordable cloud-friendly licensing, AppVeyor Server can be scaled from a simple build server for your team to a powerful multi-cloud CI/CD solution for your entire organization.

 ## System requirements

 ### Windows 10

-If you are Windows developer you probably have Windows 10 on your desktop already. **Windows 10 version 1809** (October 2018 Update) or later is the best option, especially if you are going to run Docker builds.
+If you are a Windows developer you probably have Windows 10 on your desktop already. **Windows 10 version 1809** (October 2018 Update) or later is the best option, especially if you are going to run Docker builds.
 Build 1803 (April 2018 Update) is also OK though it's missing some great Docker features such as running containers with process isolation.

 ### Windows Server

 AppVeyor Server can be installed on Windows Server 2016 or above.
 We strongly recommend the latest **Windows Server 2019 (version 1809)** for your CI/CD server, expecially if you are going to run Docker builds.
-Windows Server 2019 has base Docker images with the smallest footprint, can run Linux Containers On Windows (LCOW) and has Windows Subsystem for Linux (WSL) feature - a must for team developing for multiple platforms.
+Windows Server 2019 has base Docker images with the smallest footprint, can run Linux Containers On Windows (LCOW) and has the Windows Subsystem for Linux (WSL) feature - a must for any team developing for multiple platforms.

-If you are going to deploy your AppVeyor Server in a cloud we recommend Azure as their VMs have nested virtualization enabled and such allow Hyper-V and LCOW.
+If you are going to deploy your AppVeyor Server in a cloud we recommend Azure, as their VMs have nested virtualization enabled and as such allow Hyper-V and LCOW.
 On AWS there is `i3.metal` instance on which Windows Server 2016 with Hyper-V could be deployed.
 GCP, unfortunately, does not yet support nested virtualization for Windows in their VMs.

 ### Linux